The temporary $300-a-week unemployment insurance boost implemented by President Donald Trump is about to end, with no extension in sight.

 Some states had technical obstacles that have delayed the payments, and the federal government is still in the process of approving other states' plans to distribute the money.
 Eligible workers who have not yet received the $300-a-week supplement or have received less than six weeks' worth, will receive payments for their full share, according to FEMA.
 After that, the fund will be dry.

 Trump created the program after a more generous $600-a-week benefit adopted by Congress expired.
 The federal government initially did not have an estimate of how long the money would last, but six weeks is in line with what experts expected.

 The Trump administration and congressional Republicans and Democrats have been unable to agree on a new coronavirus relief package that would include an extension of the unemployment supplement.

 Recipients have said the extra jolt of money from the federal government kept them afloat as the economy cratered amid stay-at-home orders and business closings.
-On Thursday, the government reported that 13.4 million Americans continue to receive state unemployment benefits, although not all of them are receiving the additional $300.
+The government reported Thursday that 13.4 million Americans continue to receive state unemployment benefits, although not all of them are receiving the additional $300.

-The $300-a-week payments came with a significant string attached: It was available only to people receiving at least $100 a week in other unemployment insurance benefits.
+The extra weekly payments came with a significant string attached: It was available only to people receiving at least $100 a week in other unemployment insurance benefits.
 That cut out hundreds of thousands of low-wage earners, people who had jobs for short periods and gig workers.